Book Review: Concept of the Corporation, Financing American Prosperity: A Symposium of Economists, & Economics in One Lesson, 56 Yale L.J. 180 (1946)

 Date of Authorship for this Version

 Brown, Ralph S. Jr., "Book Review: Concept of the Corporation, Financing American Prosperity: A Symposium of Economists, & Economics in One Lesson" (1946).
 Faculty Scholarship Series.
-Paper 2746.
+2746.